 Gloria’s background is in printmaking with a Master’s Degree from the Pratt Institute in New York.
 This is why the Foundation is so appealing.
 She knew what it was like to work in studios, and wanted to make it a place that would bring out the most of an artist’s creativity.
 She also wanted a variety of media so she added ceramics, painting and sculptor.
 In 2000, a traditional Greek kiln was built on the Foundation property, so that people could experience ceramics the way the Greeks had done it for centuries.

-The ceramics area is open raw space with a gorgeous view of the neighboring island, Alonnissos.
+The ceramics area is open raw space with a gorgeous view of the neighboring island, Alonnisos.
 There are two electric kilns, three wheels on site and as mentioned, a wood-burning kiln.
 The Foundation is affiliated with Nikos Rodios, who is a world renowned potter and is known for his patented firing technique that creates a beautiful onyx that he applies to his work modeled after ancient utilitarian pieces.

 The printmaking facilities overlook the Aegean Sea, with lots of windows so that the artists always see the light and the constantly changing colors of the water.
 The studio has state-of-the-art equipment so it can accommodate from the beginner to the most advanced.

 The Foundation is set up to offer workshops from June through September and artist’s residencies from March through November.
-SkopArt has been lucky enough to host artists from many parts of the world including, Australia, Canada, Bulgaria, England, France, Greece, Holland, Hungary, India, Japan, Korea, Poland, Puerto Rico, Romania, Russia, Sweden, Switzerland, Thailand and the United States.
-Individual artists may apply for residencies by contacting the Foundation or to click here.
+SkopArt has been lucky enough to host artists from many parts of the world including, Australia, Canada, Bulgaria, England, France, Greece, Holland, Hungary, India, Japan, S. Korea, Poland, Puerto Rico, Romania, Russia, Sweden, Switzerland, Thailand and the United States.
+Individual artists may apply for residencies by contacting the Foundation or to click Application for Residence.
 The Foundation requires a minimum of a two week stay, an application 90 days prior to arrival and all applications must be approved by the Board of Directors.

 The Foundation is unique in that there is a lot of flexibility in creating workshops.
 A formal proposal must be submitted and again, be approved by the Board of Directors.
 All though some proposals are not accepted, the Foundation will do everything they can to help strengthen the case if they feel it is a worthy cause.
-Proposals should be submitted to Jill Somer, Associate Director, at email@example.com.
+Proposals should be submitted to Jill Somer, Associate Director.

 Skopelos is a place that takes the imagination beyond what one thinks is possible if you allow it.
 It is for the flexible adventurer that wants to create and be engulfed by the Greek culture.
 If you want to have an experience you will never forget come work on your own or in one of our workshops.
 We promise you it will be productive and of course a lot of fun!